Jeyso215/Identity-Fraud-Protection-Service-Comparison/README.md

-# 📊 Ultimate 2025 Identity Fraud Protection Service Comparison
+# Identity Fraud Protection Service Comparison

 A comprehensive comparison of identity fraud protection services in 2025.
 It helps you choose the best tools to avoid data-brokered, big-tech-linked identity protection services, while promoting truly independent, privacy-focused alternatives.

 ## Overview